- James Austen

 Investors and entrepreneurs

-From 6 April 2025, the rate of charge for Business Asset Disposal Relief (formerly known as Entrepreneurs’ Relief) and Investors’ Relief will increase to 14%, and will increase again to match the main rate of 18% from 6 April 2026.
+From 6 April 2025, the rate of charge for Business Asset Disposal Relief (formerly known as Entrepreneurs’ Relief) and Investors’ Relief will increase to 14%, and will increase again to match the main rate of 18% (including for higher-rate taxpayers) from 6 April 2026.
 Furthermore, the lifetime limit for Investors’ Relief will be reduced from £10m to £1m (matching that of BADR) for all qualifying disposals made on or after 30 October 2024.
+This will, again, disincentivise those considering investing in UK businesses from doing so.
 The only good news here is that those who have already made use of these reliefs won’t be punished by eating into their lifetime limit.

-Labour said in its election manifesto that the way carried interest is tax would change.
+Labour said in its election manifesto that the way carried interest is taxed would change.
 The Chancellor has confirmed it will – twice.
-First, as an interim measure, from 6 April 2025, carried interest will be taxed at Capital Gains Tax rate of 32%.
-Then, from April 2026, it will be taxed at the taxpayer’s income tax rate with a multiplier of 0.725.
+First, as an interim measure, from 6 April 2025, carried interest will be taxed at a new CGT rate of 32%.
+Then, from April 2026, it will be taxed at the taxpayer’s income tax rate, but subject to a multiplier of 0.725.
 For those in the private equity world, this [these CGT increases] will feel like a massive tax hike.

 Limited Liability Partnerships